Road to Paradise (film): Plot

-Loretta Young plays the part of an orphan named Mary Brennan, who has been raised by two thieves (Raymond Hatton and George Barraud) and does not know that she has a twin sister who is now a wealthy socialite (Loretta Young as Margaret Waring).
+Loretta Young plays the part of an orphan named Mary Brennan, who has been raised by two thieves and does not know that she has a twin sister who is now a wealthy socialite.
 One day, while she is dining at a Chinese restaurant with her two guardians, they notice the wealthy socialite and are taken aback at how closely she resembles Brennan.
 Hatton and Barraud convince Brennan that she should impersonate the socialite so that they can enter her house and steal the contents of her safe.
 Brennan enters the house and meets George Wells, who senses something different about Waring and immediately falls in love with her.
 When night falls, Brennan lets Hatton and Barraud into the house and they attempt to open the safe.
 Waring happens to enter the house and is shocked to find a woman that looks like her.
 She is shot at by Barraud, Brennan stays behind to care for Waring but tricks the police into thinking that Waring is the imposter and thief.
 Even though Wells knows the truth, he keeps quiet because he is in love with her.
 Eventually Brennan discovers that Waring is her twin sister when they discover that they have matching lockets, the charges are dropped and Brennan accepts Wells' proposal of marriage.